-Corporations that remove or contain environmental pollution or restore soil or groundwater that is affected by environmental pollution in a Wisconsin development zone may claim a credit.
-Note: Each of the above credits (items 1 through 11) must be included as income in the year computed.
+Note: The above credits (items 1 through 12) must be included as income in the year computed.

-Line 12.
+Line 13.
 Supplement to the Federal Historic Rehabilitation Tax Credit - Enter the supplement to the federal historic rehabilitation tax credit from Schedule HR, line 7.